 My daughter sometimes tells me, but it happened and it’s over.
 Why do I need to know about it?
 My answer?
 So, we’re not doomed to repeat it.
 Without hesitation, she tells me we’re not like the people of the past, so why would we do the things they did?
 It might seem like I’m telling a story about something completely irrelevant to the subject of a travel blog, but I’m not.

-We often say we’re “not like those people,” but maybe we are, and even if we aren’t we should step outside our comfort zone in order to understand the mistakes of our past.
+We often say we’re “not like those people,” but maybe we are, and even if we aren’t we should step outside our comfort zone to understand our past mistakes.
 Slavery is a derisive issue that continues to leave its lasting mark on our society.
 It’s a glaring reminder of how much hate and ignorance we had and as a country still retain.

 Step Outside Your Comfort Zone

 The stories are poignant, real, and raw.
-In turns, they make you angry, sad, and distraught.
+In turn, they make you angry, sad, and distraught.

 When you start your journey, you are a hopeful, happy person.
-As you get passed from one family, one home, to the next you start to feel unwanted and hopeless.
+As you get passed from one family, one home, to the next, you start to feel unwanted and hopeless.
 No matter how many times someone risks their life and opens their door to you, you’re not welcome.
-It’s too dangerous they tell you.
-Getting caught is too big a risk for them, for their families.
-They risk arrest, fines, and maybe even more, their freedom, to help you escape bondage.
+It’s too dangerous, they tell you.
+Getting caught is too big a risk for them, and for their families.
+They risk arrest, fines, and maybe even more, their freedom to help you escape bondage.
 Yet still, you KNOW you have no place.
 You don’t belong anywhere.

-I felt so many emotions, I’m still not sure I’ve sorted them all out.
+I felt so many emotions.
+I’m still not sure I’ve sorted them all out.
 I took away something I couldn’t from a history book or museum – a true sense of understanding.
-Reading history books made me upset, but I still really didn’t get it.
-Being a part of Follow the North Star sickened me, made me appalled.
+Reading history books upset me, but I still didn’t really get it.
+Being a part of Follow the North Star sickened me, and made me appalled.
 I wanted to actively challenge racism and other people’s views.
 I wanted to encourage other people to try Follow the North Star so their views, opinions, and ideas would be challenged too.

 So, What is Conner Prairie and Follow the North Star?

 Okay, so I made you wait until the end to tell you about what Conner Prairie and Follow the North Star actually are.
 I did it for a reason.
-I didn’t want you to be able to dismiss the value of them, If I casually told you about this thing you should try, you might have blown it off.
+I didn’t want you to be able to dismiss the value of them.
+You might have blown it off if I casually told you about this thing you should try.
 I felt like it would have been like telling someone who was afraid of heights to jump out of an airplane.

 Conner Prairie – What Is It?

 Eli Lilly started Conner Prairie in 1934 to encourage the exploration of the culture and history of Indiana.
 It uses interactive experiences to teach its visitors history, science, math, engineering, and technology.
-Conner Prairie is on 800 acres that includes a recreated prairie town, wooded land, a Native American camp, a working farm, an immersive Civil War experience, and more.
+Conner Prairie is on 800 acres, including a recreated prairie town, wooded land, a Native American camp, a working farm, an immersive Civil War experience, and more.